 Sometimes in life we can have experiences that leave us shattered.
-It may be the loss of one dearly loved.
-It may be a traumatic or stressful experience.
+It may be a profound loss.
+It may be an experience of abuse or other trauma.
 We may believe we can never again feel like ourselves or find our way back to the life we knew or towards a better life ahead.
-We may believe we can never feel better.
 We can lose hope.
 From a place of acceptance and self-compassion, I work to help clients find hope and healing.

 My formal training includes a Master of Social Work (MSW) degree, trauma-informed learning, such as Eye Movement Desensitization & Reprocessing (EMDR), and Internal Family Systems (IFS) courses (Parts Work).
 I also have training in Cognitive Behavioural Therapy (CBT), Cognitive Processing Therapy (CPT) and Mindfulness.
 I have also completed courses in Emotionally-Focused Therapy (EFT) with couples and families.
-My experience includes working with specific populations such as trauma survivors, children, youth and parents, 2SLGBTQQIA+, and veterans, military members and their families.
+My experience includes working with specific populations such as trauma survivors, children, youth and parents, 2SLGBTQQIA+ clients, and veterans, military members and their loved ones.
 I sit across from my clients with deep empathy for the difficult experiences they have lived through.

 I live in the Trent Hills area, with my partner and our young son, who lights up our days.
 Not to be forgotten is our esteemed feline fur baby, Catu.
 Time in nature, the outdoors and physical movement and exercise are very important to me.
 I love a good book and am always looking for new author and title suggestions (if you’d like to share)!